Brilliant blue and golden hillsides

 - Enjoy California’s Open Spaces, Tejon Pass & Gorman Area, accessed on February 25, 2010

-- Photography by David Senesac, Gorman Hills Easter Eve Wall of Wildflowers, accessed on February 25, 2010
+- Photography by David Senesac, Gorman Hills Easter Eve Wall of Wildflowers, was accessed on February 25, 2010

 - A Vision for Keeping Flower Fields Forever, accessed on February 26, 2010